 How to tell if your phone is tapped?

 If you suspect your phone is being tapped, there are several ways to determine if it is true.
 First, make sure that your device is not just a wireless device.
 If it is, but you’re still concerned about the possibility of being under surveillance, then you can check for other signs of surveillance.

 Another way to determine whether or not your phone has been tapped is to try listening to the audio on your device using an app.
 This will let you listen in on any conversations that may be going on between its users.

-In addition to these methods, there are also certain things you can do with your phone that may help to detect if someone has tampered with it.
-For example, if one of these methods fails, then there’s a good chance that your device has been tampered with and could be sending out data without your consent.
+In addition to these methods, you can also do certain things with your phone that may help detect if someone has tampered with it.
+For example, if one of these methods fails, there’s a good chance that your device has been tampered with and could send out data without your consent.

 If you’ve ever wondered how to tell if your phone is tapped, well, now you know.

 - Check for signs of tampering.
 If you see any signs of tampering on your device that is out of the ordinary, it’s time to take action.
-For example, if someone has modified your device’s Wi-Fi settings so that they can make calls and text messages without your knowledge (or they have turned off all data usage), then it’s possible that they’re listening to your conversations or watching what you’re doing online.
+For example, suppose someone has modified your device’s Wi-Fi settings so that they can make calls and text messages without your knowledge (or they have turned off all data usage).
+In that case, it’s possible that they’re listening to your conversations or watching what you’re doing online.
 You should also check for signs of physical tampering like scratches or bruises on the outside of the device that wasn’t there before.

 - Look for evidence of unauthorized access to data on your phone.
 If you’re using a password manager, look for clues about whether anyone has accessed your account without permission, for example, by logging into it from an unusual location or using an unusual username or password.